nhafer88/World_Weather_Analysis/README.md

 # WeatherPy Analysis

 ## Project Overview
-- There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.This analysis project provides a visualizatoin of trends in PyBer Company's ride-sharing data.The areas of focus for this project include the following:
+#### This analysis project provides a visualization for identifying potential travel destinations.
+APIs from OpenWeatherMap and Google Maps were utilized in this analysis.
+The areas of focus for this project include the following:

-1) Retrieving Weather Data from OpenWeatherMap from 2,000 locations
+1) Retrieving Weather Data for over 2,000 locations
 ![weather_data_](Weather_Database/weather_data.png)

 2) Create a Customer Travel Destination Map